 Caught so off guard by the joke, a laugh burst out of her.
 “Oh, God.
 Fuck me ,” she groaned, falling back against the elevator wall, despair and exhaustion wreaking havoc on her state of mind.
 How the fuck would she forget the sight of bowls resting haphazardly in that woman’s lap?

 Vakarian shook his head, a smartass grin on his face.
 “Sorry, all I can offer is a hug, and I’m not attracted to begging.”
 She smacked his arm with the back of her hand, though she knew it would only encourage him.
-“Sounds like Kryik is interested in your clitoris, though, whatever it is.”
+“And it's your life, but I'd advise against hooking up with Kyrik.
+I've heard weird things.”

 She laughed again, then nearly doubled over from the sudden onslaught of chuckling.
 As usual, her partner didn't leave her hanging for long.
 After watching her for just a moment with smiling eyes his slow, easy laughs joined her silly chuckles.